 ACCESSORY DWELLING UNIT ORDINANCE IN CONSIDERATION; SEEKING PUBLIC INPUT

-As part of its efforts to support affordable housing, the City of Chattanooga is developing an ordinance that could allow for accessory dwelling units (ADUs) to be built within certain locations of the city.
+As part of its efforts to support the change in housing needs for residents, the City of Chattanooga is developing an ordinance that could allow for accessory dwelling units (ADUs) to be built within certain locations of the city.

 Historically, ADUs have been built throughout the city dating back to the early 1900’s.
 When the zoning ordinance was adopted in 1961, it prohibited ADUs.
 Currently, ADUs are only permitted in the downtown Form Based Code area that was adopted by City Council in 2016.

-There has been a request from the development and homeowner community to allow ADUs in other areas of the city due to the increase in urban infill development, change in housing type, and need for more affordable housing options.
+There has been a request from the development and homeowner community to allow ADUs in other areas of the city due to the increase in urban infill development and desire for a variety of housing types.

 What is an Accessory Dwelling Unit?